 4. Judging Vs. Perceiving –> describes the speed with which a person makes decisions

-1. Not very reliable as test takers get different result if they take the test more than once.
+- Not very reliable as test-takers get different results if they take the test more than once.

 3. The Minnesota Multiphasic Personality Inventory

-The Minnesota Multiphasic Psychometric tests are pre-dominantly used to assess high risk roles: Aviation Industry and Public Safety.
-Employers use this psychometric tests to assess mental health of the candidates that would directly have an impact on the work place.
+The Minnesota Multiphasic Psychometric tests are predominantly used to assess high-risk roles in: Aviation Industry and Public Safety.
+Employers use these psychometric tests to assess the mental health of the candidates that would directly have an impact on the workplace.